What is Social Awkwardness in Children?

-Children or teenagers who are socially anxious can often appear very awkward, avoid eye contact, display a lack of confidence, and over-interpret cues of rejection like perceiving another person’s body language as disinterested.
+Children or teenagers who are socially anxious can often appear awkward, avoid eye contact, display a lack of confidence, and over-interpret rejection cues like perceiving another person’s body language as disinterested.
 You may find an anxious child experiencing social isolation.

 Trauma is not a super common reason for social awkwardness, but it is something to consider.
 Developmental trauma is the response to an environment perceived as unsafe by the developing child.
 When a child’s need for connection, trust, attunement, autonomy, or love goes unmet, the child may develop a rigid behavior pattern to cope with the ongoing perceived threat.

 Dr. Heller teaches in Healing Developmental Trauma that the traumatized child dissociates from their experience using an ‘adaptive survival style’ .

 - Connection survival style: a child who feels that they are unsafe in the care of others will have intense fears of being close to people and an intermittent battle with the extreme need for connection